microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/assignmentreviewsettings.md

 doc_type: "resourcePageType"
 ---

-# assignmentReviewSettings complex type
+# assignmentReviewSettings resource type

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The `assignmentReviewSettings` type, used for the `accessReviewSettings` property of an [access package assignment policy](accesspackageassignmentpolicy.md), provides additional settings to select who must review access package assignments from this policy, and how often they must be reviewed.
+Used for the **accessReviewSettings** property of an [access package assignment policy](accesspackageassignmentpolicy.md).
+Provides additional settings to select who must review access package assignments from this policy, and how often they must be reviewed.

 ## Properties